Planck 2013 results X. Energetic particle effects: characterization, removal, and simulation: Glitch families

-The most striking feature in in Figure~\ref{fig:long_templates} is that the intermediate time constant is significantly slower and lower in amplitude for PSB-b and SWB as compared to PSB-a.
-The component of the tail with the longest time constant, of the order of 2\,s, has a similar amplitude for all bolometers.
-The time constants and amplitudes are given in Figure~\ref{Template_numbers} for all bolometers.
+The most striking feature in Fig.~\ref{fig:long_templates} is that the component with intermediate time constant decays faster and has lower amplitude for PSB-b and SWB than for PSB-a.
+The component with the longest time constant, $\sim2$\,s, has a similar amplitude for all bolometers.
+The time constants and amplitudes are shown in Fig.~\ref{Template_numbers} for all the bolometers.

-We do not observe significant change in the time constants of the long glitch tail from glitch to glitch.
-However, the relative amplitude of the long tail with respect to the fast part show very significant dispersion.
-This is illustrated in Figure~\ref{fig:hist2D}, where we show the distribution of the peak glitch amplitude as a function of the relative amplitude of the glitch tail for a typical PSB-a and PSB-b.
+We do not observe significant changes in the time constants of the long glitch tail from event to event.
+However, the amplitude of the long tail relative to the fast part does show significant dispersion (see Sect.~\ref{sec:interplg}).
+The quoted amplitudes of the long and intermediate tails are for lower energy events, but we find that the amplitude of the tail of long glitches (relative to the peak) is a function of the peak amplitude of the events.
+This nonlinearity can be described empirically to good accuracy with a simple linear function that is fitted and accounted for in the processing.
+The nonlinearity corresponds to a factor of two at most between the lowest and highest energies of detected events.
+This factor is lower for PSB-b and SWB bolometers.
+This is illustrated by Fig.~\ref{typeGL}, which shows two typical long events at different amplitudes, both normalized to the peak.
+The difference in amplitude of the slow tail is clearly visible.